Revature-Capstone-1328/Game-Galaxy-Frontend/README.md

 npm install @types/bcryptjs

-update your package.json with the following code between "dependencies" and "devDependencies" "browser": {
+update your package.json with the following code between "dependencies" and "devDependencies":

+"browser": {
     "crypto": false
 },